Essential Hacks to Apply to Your Calendar and Task View

 - Deadlines remind you of upcoming due dates

-To create a recurring task in Scoro, go to the Tasks view and select Recurring tasks from the sub menu.
+To create a recurring task in Scoro, go to the Task list and click Recurring tasks.
 You will notice a dark gray button saying Add recurring task.
 Clicking on the button opens a window where you can set the preferences and the frequency of the automatically generated recurring task.

-By clicking on Save you have created a recurring task and it will appear in your task list as often as you’ve selected.
-All you have to do is to finish the task and mark it done.
+By clicking on Save you have created a recurring task that will appear in your task list as often as you’ve selected it to.
+All you have to do is finish the task and mark it done.

 3. Time entries

-The best thing about time entries is the fact that you don’t need to create a new task every single time you complete the same activity – you have the ability to add time entries under one task that you frequently complete.
+The best thing about time entries is the fact that you don’t need to create a new task every single time you complete the same activity – you have the ability to add time entries under one task.

 You can also use time entries on tasks shared by multiple people.
-Create a task assigned to multiple team members and every time someone completes a portion of that task, they can add a time entry.
-Meaning that you’ll have a complete overview of how much time everyone spent on a specific task.
+Create a task and add time entries for different users under that task.
+Every time someone completes a portion of that task, they can mark their time entry as done.
+This way you’ll have a complete overview of how much time everyone spent on that specific task.

 Or click on a task to open it, and you can see Time entries in the bottom left side of the page.
 By clicking on the button Add, you can save a time entry.